HerunTarun/PY101/README.md

-This is the repository for all things PY101
+This is the consolidated repository for all things PY101